Asus Prime GeForce RTX 5060 Ti 8GB

 • OpenCL version is 3 on Asus Prime GeForce RTX 5060 Ti 8GB and 2.2 on Gigabyte Radeon RX 9060 XT Gaming OC 16GB.

-• Supports DLSS on Asus Prime GeForce RTX 5060 Ti 8GB but does not on Gigabyte Radeon RX 9060 XT Gaming OC 16GB.
+• DLSS support is present on Asus Prime GeForce RTX 5060 Ti 8GB but not available on Gigabyte Radeon RX 9060 XT Gaming OC 16GB.

 • RGB lighting is not present on Asus Prime GeForce RTX 5060 Ti 8GB but is available on Gigabyte Radeon RX 9060 XT Gaming OC 16GB.

-• Supported displays are 4 on Asus Prime GeForce RTX 5060 Ti 8GB and 3 on Gigabyte Radeon RX 9060 XT Gaming OC 16GB.
+• Supported displays number 4 on Asus Prime GeForce RTX 5060 Ti 8GB and 3 on Gigabyte Radeon RX 9060 XT Gaming OC 16GB.

-• DisplayPort outputs are 3 on Asus Prime GeForce RTX 5060 Ti 8GB and 2 on Gigabyte Radeon RX 9060 XT Gaming OC 16GB.
+• DisplayPort outputs total 3 on Asus Prime GeForce RTX 5060 Ti 8GB and 2 on Gigabyte Radeon RX 9060 XT Gaming OC 16GB.

 • Semiconductor size is 5 nm on Asus Prime GeForce RTX 5060 Ti 8GB and 4 nm on Gigabyte Radeon RX 9060 XT Gaming OC 16GB.